Last Updated on

 For some reason, I had blocked out that there was a big downhill part on the second day – a part that needed to be climbed now.
 It was an exhausting hike and I was glad when we reached camp 1 after three hours for a break with some watermelon and cake.

 The rest of the hike was mostly downhill, and my feet were thankful for that, they started to hurt quite a bit and I couldn’t wait to trade my hiking boots for my flip flops again.
-This part of the hike was also extremely dusty – my clothes, backpack, legs and shoes were all covered in a thick layer of dust.
+This part of the Lost City trek was also extremely dusty – my clothes, backpack, legs and shoes were all covered in a thick layer of dust.

 The other companies use English speaking guides.
 I went with Expoturs, and there are no complaints here.
 We had decent meals, and I always got a good vegetarian option (make sure to tell them about any dietary restrictions when you book your trek).
 We were provided with water and we got snacks along the way (fruit, cookies, lollipops).